pymor/pymor/docs/source/tutorial02.rst

     import scipy.sparse as sps
     from pymor.basic import LTIModel, BTReductor

-Next, we can assemble the matrices:
+Next, we can assemble the matrices based on a centered finite difference
+approximation:

 .. nbplot::